top of page

 A strong application isn’t one section—it’s how everything works together.

 Each section plays a role.
 Each adds a layer.
-And when done well, they work together to create a clear and compelling picture of who a student is—not just what they’ve done.
+When done well, they work together to create a clear and compelling picture of who a student is—not just what they’ve done.

 But there is one section I consistently see students underestimate…